 It isn’t just the fees that are the problem, it’s the data they store.
 Banks store lots of private data about their customers.
-Many banks have been hacked over the last 10 years, which is very dangerous for the people that use banks.
+Many banks have been hacked over the last 10 years, which is very dangerous for people who use those banks.
 This is why it is important to understand how does Bitcoin work.

 Unlike Bitcoin, banks can freeze/block peoples’ accounts whenever they want.
-They have too much control over the people that use the banks and they have abused their power.
-They played a big role in the financial crisis of 2008, too.
+They have too much control over the people that use the banks, and they have abused their power.
+Banks played a big role in the financial crisis of 2008, too.
 Bitcoin started in 2009, just after that crisis.
 Many people believe that the crisis was one of the reasons for creating Bitcoin.

 The solution was to build a system that has no single authority (like a bank).
 A single authority shouldn’t be given the power to control people.
 The banks and the governments controlled the currencies, so a new currency had to be created.